Joy879/ADS_REV_code/035 Lesson Final  Project & Deployment/Final Project Guidelines Notes/README.md

 ## FINAL PROJECT RESOURCES

-You are supposed to do your final project for 3 months
+You are supposed to do your final end to end project covering the [data science lifecycle/CRISP-DM framework]() for 3 months

  * Start date  _November 1st 2022_
  * End date _January 31st 2022_